EashwariS-1109/eashwarisamant_portfolio/final-project-part-two.md

 Text here!

 ## Moodboards / personas
 > Since my story was anchored to one of my internship projects, I largely borrowed the color palette from the comapny's brand guidelines.
 However, I did make some small tweaks in the moodboard to reflect the tone of voice of my storytelling.
 I used a balanced and cool color palette to appeal to the mature sensibilities of my audience (40 - 55 year olds), and used the blues and greens to evoke a sense of trust, reliability and credibility.
 The visual language and imagery is meant to be slightly metaphorical, since I wanted to avoid showing any explicit images of falls, accidents, and other mishaps.
 I had to walk a thin line to get the message across without throwing off my audience.
-Or rather, i didn't want to use negative imagery that would evoke strong emotional reactions, as a threat or bait.
+Or rather, I didn't want to use negative imagery that would evoke strong emotional reactions, as a threat or bait.

 Here's the moodboard I created for my story.

 ![Moodboard](Havenside Moodboard.png)

-> I decided to refine my user persona/ target audience since Part I, and made it more concise to retain the most important things I need to remember while I design for them.
+> I decided to refine my user persona/archetype since Part I, and made it more concise to retain the most important things I need to remember while I design for them.
+> ### Proactive Planner
+> 45-55 years old, Low to middle income ($40k-$80k annually)
+Occupation: Skilled trades, clerical work, or other mid-level careers nearing retirement
+Family: Likely has grown or nearly grown children, may also be caring for aging parents
+Home Ownership: Majority are homeowners, with properties that may be 20+ years old and in need of renovation or modification
+> Motivations: As they approach retirement age, they are motivated by the desire to live comfortably in their homes for as long as possible.
+They are looking for ways to safeguard their health and independence while managing the financial aspect of home improvements on a budget.
+> Pain Points: They are aware of the rising costs of healthcare and assisted living
+> Barriers: While concerned about future risks, they may lack awareness of available home modifications or feel overwhelmed by the costs associated with such improvements.
+They may also be unsure about how to begin the process or who to trust for the work.